florindevessies/Programmeerproject/PROCESS.md

 Terrible day.
 Figured that Algeria, Bangladesh, Liechtenstien and Isle of man have weird stuff in their data.
 Excluded them using if statements, but I might better exclude them using python.

+### Day 9, thursday 19-01-2017
+Plan for the day:
+* delete the missing countries from my dataset
+* fix those annoying messages with "no data available for this country"
+* update the scatterplot according to the worldmap and piechart
+* maybe some layout stuff of these as well

+Bugs:
+* no data available for this country is to often shown
+* 4 countries are excluded, but no clear message is given yet
+* if I change the size of the page, everthing changes in the wrong direction